errbufferoverfl/garden.errbufferoverfl.me/content/notes/the-state.md

 ---
-title: "the state"
+title: the state
-alias:
+aliases:
-  - "the state"
+  - the state
-  - "who is the state?"
+  - who is the state?
 created: 2023-06-12T00:00:00+10:00
 modified: 2023-06-18T19:58:07+10:00
 tags:
-- seedling
+  - seed
-- authority control
+  - political-science
 ---

 The "state" is a centralised political organisation that imposes and enforces rules over a population within a territory.